Build-Week-Spotify-Song-Suggester-1/Data-science/README.md

 A simple back-end Flask API to suggest spotify songs in the Spotify Song Suggester app based on a track_id chosen by the user or a list of favorite songs

+The spotify song suggester API uses the Spotify Audio Features dataset, uploaded to Kaggle joined with webscraped genre.

+A KNN model was integrated into the Flask app.
+The app handles the requests, returning the appropriate JSON data.

 ---

 ## Usage